Applying to the Master’s Program for Speech-Language Pathology

 - Then, click the “save” button to advance to the next section of the application.

-- Academic Transcripts: If you are offered admission to the University of Florida, you must submit official copies of all of your academic transcripts directly to the University.
+- Academic Transcripts: You must submit official copies of all of your academic transcripts directly to the University of Florida.
 UF will not accept academic transcripts through CSDCAS.
-To prevent delays in processing admission decisions, it is recommended that you submit these academic transcripts at the time of application, particularly if you are an international student.
+You should submit your official academic transcripts at the time of application.

 - Send all official academic transcripts to the following address: